-My work has gone through many changes in the more than forty years that I have been painting and Manet’s statement* still resonates for me.
-Luminosity is still the goal, oil paint on canvas still the preferred medium, shape and color still plastic means to speak my particular expression.
+My work has gone through many changes in the more than forty years that I have been painting.
+Manet’s statement still resonates for me: To be concise in art is both necessary and elegant.
+Luminosity is still the goal, oil paint on canvas still the preferred medium, shape and color still the plastic means to speak my particular expression.

-Though at first it would be easy to assimilate his paintings to the work of color field artists like Barnett Newman or Jack Bush, Canin’s large canvases maintain a distinctive lyrical aspect that separate them from pure geometry and plunge them into a subtle emotional realm.
-Asymmetry is a constant, often reinforced by the use of polygonal frames who’s parts fail to correspond to one another in shape or size.
+Though at first it would be easy to associate his paintings to the work of color field artists like Barnett Newman or Jack Bush, Canin’s large canvases maintain a distinctive lyrical aspect that separate them from pure geometry and plunge them into a subtle emotional realm.
+Asymmetry is a constant, often reinforced by the use of polygonal frames whose parts fail to correspond to one another in shape or size.

-In his long career spanning over forty-five years, bright vibrant colors have been the preferred syntax, at times alternating with darker periods.
+With a career spanning over forty-five years, bright vibrant colors have been the preferred syntax, at times alternating with darker periods.
 However, even when gray and black are the only colors present on the canvas, Canin always magically achieves his ultimate goal: luminosity.